Want help starting a magazine?

 I’m always happy to answer questions!
 Post them in the comment section or contact me directly.

 Welcome to the second article in a four-part series on starting a college magazine.
 There’s a lot of information here; pick and choose whatever seems helpful.
-Click here to read the first article, or click here to send me a question.
+Click here to read the first article.

 Hello again!
 This time, I’m going to talk about finding people to work with you on your new publication.

 If you think you already have enough people to get going, you can skip this article and read the next one.
 But I’d recommend recruiting even if you have friends working with you.
 Staffing can be unpredictable: people graduate, people leave school, and people move on.
 Having extra writers and editors rarely hurts, as long as you can keep your standards high.

 How to Recruit Writers